Do You Have Litigation Options After A Work Injury?

 Discuss Your Case With An Experienced Injury Attorney For Free

-If you have a workers’ compensation claim, you may also have the option to pursue third-party litigation.
+If you suffered a workplace injury, you may have the option to pursue third-party litigation.
 Edelman & Edelman, P.C., is pleased to offer free initial consultations to injured workers in New York, and we will help you understand all of your options for recovery.

 To get started, call our New York office at 212-235-1197, or simply send us an email.